thomascamminady/alltime_athletics_python/README.rst

-As an example, here are the women's world record performances, sorted by the date of the world record.
+As an example, here are the women's world record performances (as of 2023-06-12), sorted by the date of the world record.